moj-analytical-services/rpackage_training/README.md

 Documentation is really important so users know how to use the package and so creators (who may forget the details) and developers can quickly get up to speed.
 It should therefore be embedded within the package in such a way that it is easily available to all users.
 Documentation about data sets within the package should be provided in a separate R script while that for an function can be held within the same R script.
 All documentation for the package should be held within the R folder.

 Documentation can be added for data sets within a package by creating an data.R file.
-You can view an example data.R file in the eesectors package at https://github.com/DCMSstats/eesectors/blob/master/R/data.R; this makes use of the package roxygen2 to automatically turn the formated comments into nice looking documentation.
+You can view an example data.R file in the eesectors package at https://github.com/DCMSstats/eesectors/blob/master/R/data.R; this makes use of the package roxygen2 to automatically turn the formatted comments into nice looking documentation.

 Looking at the first 22 rows you can see a title, subtitle, the format of the data, a description of each of the variables, the source location, the keywords and at the bottom what the data object is called (within speech marks).

-After adding or amending documentation in .R files, the following command can be used to create more complicated code (.Rd) files in the man folder, which then enables users to view nice looking documentation through the help facility:
+After adding or amending documentation in an .R file, the following command can be used to generate a more complicated code (.Rd) file in the man folder, which then enables users to view nice looking documentation through the help facility:

-    devtools::document(roclets=c('rd', 'collate', 'namespace'))
+    devtools::document()

 The documentation can then be viewed in the help facility using the usual help facility command i.e.: